As U.S. Preps For Coronavirus, Health Workers Question Safety Measures

 Updated at 6:52 p.m.
 ET

-The U.S. health care system is trying to be ready for possible outbreaks, after the Centers for Disease Control and Prevention warned communities this week to prepare for the kind of spread now being seen in Iran, Italy, South Korea and other areas outside the virus's epicenter in China.
+The U.S. health care system is trying to be ready for possible outbreaks of the new coronavirus, after the Centers for Disease Control and Prevention warned communities this week to prepare for the kind of spread now being seen in Iran, Italy, South Korea and other areas outside the virus' epicenter in China.

-The CDC notes there are only 15 confirmed cases of the new coronavirus in the United States, plus 45 more cases among Americans who were brought home from the Diamond Princess cruise ship or via flights from Asia arranged by the U.S. State Department.
-All but a couple of those total cases in the U.S. are travel-related; there are no signs, so far, that the virus has spread beyond that.
+The CDC notes there are only 15 confirmed cases of the coronavirus in the United States, plus 45 more cases among Americans who were brought home from the Diamond Princess cruise ship or via flights from Asia arranged by the U.S. State Department.
+All but a couple of those total cases in the U.S. are travel related; there are no signs, so far, that the virus has spread beyond that.

 Still, some U.S. health care workers on the front line, including Maureen Dugan, worry they are not properly prepared.

-Dugan is a veteran nurse at the University of California, San Francisco Medical Center, where two coronavirus patients were earlier transferred this month.
-UCSF is one of the premiere hospitals in the country, but Dugan says her frustrations are mounting, because she says her employer offered little notice or training to those caring for the infected patients.
+Dugan is a veteran nurse at the University of California, San Francisco Medical Center, where two coronavirus patients were transferred this month.
+UCSF is one of the premier hospitals in the country, but Dugan says her frustrations are mounting because she says her employer offered little notice or training to those caring for the infected patients.

-"We want to do the best; we work extremely hard to do the best for our patients, so don't set us up to fail," Dugan says.
-"It's not only nurses, it's all the other staff.
-It's nursing assistants, it's transport.
+"We want to do the best.
+We work extremely hard to do the best for our patients, so don't set us up to fail," Dugan says.
+"It's not only nurses — it's all the other staff.
+It's nursing assistants; it's transport.
 Every staff member is worried."

 Coronavirus has yet to sicken American health workers, as it has in China.
 But deaths of hospital workers in Asia have heightened scrutiny of the U.S. health care system's ability to protect people on the front line.